laubsterboy/national-weather-service-alerts/readme.txt

 * Improvement: Each Alert entry now includes the Target Area.
 * Removed: NWS_Alerts->get_output_headings object method.
 * Fixed: Alert effective and expiration times.
 They're no longer adjusted to the WordPress gmt_offset for the site.
+* Fixed: Auto updating alerts via AJAX.
+This was broken in update 1.2.0.

 = 1.2.0 =
 * Added Feature: The location title can now be overridden with a custom name.